MostafaSayedAhmed/GamePlatform/README.md

   - Use the on-screen keypad to input your guesses.
   - Try to guess the correct number within the allowed attempts.
 - **Future Feature**
-  - Introduce hang man mode
+  - Introduce hang man mode.
-  - more dynamic environment
+  - More dynamic environment.
+  - Add a timer to increase the challenge.

 ---